‘I have to do this’: West Seattle woman helps Major League Baseball players to keep their eyes on the ball

 She recalled 2013 when she was working as a waitress and at Lululemon.
 She applied to 15 baseball teams in the Phoenix area for a coaching job.

 “No responses,” she said.
-“And I had a two master’s degrees, and had interned for the St. Louis Cardinals.”
+“And I had two master’s degrees, and had interned for the St. Louis Cardinals.”

 She changed her name on her résumé and her email from Rachel to just “Rae.” (“It just shows you how desperate I was”) and instead of saying she had been an NCAA Division I softball catcher, she said she had been an NCAA Division I catcher.